Predicting the timing of peak oil: 2000s

-Late predictions in 2000s
+In 2009, a number of industry leaders and analysts believed that world oil production would peak between 2015 and 2030, with a significant chance that the peak would occur before 2020.
+They consider dates after 2030 implausible.
+By comparison, a 2014 analysis of production and reserve data predicted a peak in oil production about 2035.
+Determining a more specific range is difficult due to the lack of certainty over the actual size of world oil reserves.
+Unconventional oil is not currently predicted to meet the expected shortfall even in a best-case scenario.
+For unconventional oil to fill the gap without "potentially serious impacts on the global economy", oil production would have to remain stable after its peak, until 2035 at the earliest.

 Non-'peakists' can be divided into several different categories based on their specific criticism of peak oil.
 Some claim that any peak will not come soon or have a dramatic effect on the world economies.
 Others claim we will not reach a peak for technological reasons, while still others claim our oil reserves are quickly regenerated abiotically.

-CERA, which counts unconventional sources in reserves while discounting EROEI, believes that global production will eventually follow an “undulating plateau” for one or more decades before declining slowly.
+CERA, which counts unconventional sources in reserves while discounting EROEI, believes that global production will eventually follow an "undulating plateau" for one or more decades before declining slowly.
 In 2005 the group predicted that "petroleum supplies will be expanding faster than demand over the next five years."

 In 2007, The Wall Street Journal reported that "a growing number of oil-industry chieftains" believed that oil production would soon reach a ceiling for a variety of reasons, and plateau at that level for some time.
 Several chief executives stated that projections of over 100 Moilbbl of production per day are unrealistic, contradicting the projections of the International Energy Agency and United States Energy Information Administration.

 It has been argued that even a "plateau oil" scenario may cause political and economic disruption due to increasing petroleum demand and price volatility.